MarcoGorelli/polars-plugins-tutorial/docs/arrays.md

 }
 ```

+Uh-oh, unsafe, we're doomed!

-Uh-oh, unsafe, run to the hil- No, wait!
-It's true that we need unsafe here, but let's not freak out.
+Hold on a moment - it's true that we need unsafe here, but let's not freak out.
 If we read the docs of `try_apply_amortized_same_type`, we see the following:

 > ### Safety
 > Return series of F must has the same dtype and number of elements as input if it is Ok.

-In this example, we can uphold that contract - we know we're returning a Series with the same number of elements and same dtype as the input - take that, _unsafe_!
+In this example, we can uphold that contract - we know we're returning a Series with the same number of elements and same dtype as the input!

 Still, the code looks a bit scary, doesn't it?
 So let's break it down: